 - After School (Non-School) Activities (bowling, adventure club, piano lessons, religion)

-Students attending non public, charter, Jefferson STEM and Madison SLIP are allowed transportation across attendance area boundaries, but are still allowed only ONE pick up and ONE drop off location which is the same everyday.
-Exceptions may be granted if listed in and IEP or other legal court documents.
+Students attending non-public, charter or Rios Spanish Immersion are allowed transportation across attendance area boundaries, but are still allowed only ONE pick up and ONE drop off location which must be the same every day.
+Exceptions may be granted if listed in an IEP or other legal court documents.